Zaza Pachulia: Atlanta Hawks (2005–2011)

-Pachulia signed a contract with the Atlanta Hawks in the 2005 off-season and became the Hawks' starting center, when he averaged 11.7 points and 7.9 rebounds per game during the 2005–06 season.
+Pachulia signed a four-year, $16 million contract with the Atlanta Hawks in the 2005 off-season and became the Hawks' starting center, when he averaged 11.7 points and 7.9 rebounds per game during the 2005–06 season.
 He began as the starting center during the 2006–07 season but later came off the bench.
 An on-court altercation between the relatively obscure Pachulia and Celtics star Kevin Garnett led one writer to dub Pachulia "Balboa" after the lead character from the Rocky series of movies.
-Pachulia re-signed with the Hawks on July 13, 2009, agreeing to a multi-year contract.
+Pachulia re-signed with the Hawks on July 13, 2009, agreeing to a four-year, $19 million contract.

 Galatasaray (2011)

 During the 2011 NBA lockout, Pachulia signed with Galatasaray of the Turkish Basketball League.

 Return to Atlanta (2011–2013)

 Pachulia returned to the Hawks in December 2011, playing with them until 2013.

 Return to Milwaukee (2013–2015)

-On July 17, 2013, Pachulia signed with the Milwaukee Bucks.
+On July 17, 2013, Pachulia signed a three-year, $15.6 million contract with the Milwaukee Bucks.
 On March 20, 2015, he recorded 22 points and 21 rebounds in a 129–127 overtime loss to the Brooklyn Nets.
 His 21 rebounds included 18 offensive rebounds, which marked an NBA season high and a Bucks franchise record.